HussainAther/philosophy/neuro/comptheory.md

 The computational theory of mind is the leading contemporary version of the representational theory of mind, in which we use mental structures to represent mental processes.
-The computational theory of mind tries to exlain all psychological states in terms of mental representations.
+The computational theory of mind tries to explain all psychological states in terms of mental representations.
 Philosopher Stephen Stich argued cognitive psychology doesn't and shouldn't taxonomize mental states by their semantic properties.
 Those semantic properties are determined by the extrinsic properties of a mental state.
 Stich proposess a Syntactic Theory of the mind, arguing the semantic properties of mental states don't have an explanatory role in the mental states.
-The Syntactic Theroy of Mind uses computational theories of psychological states that only concern with the formal properties of the objects the state relate to.
+The Syntactic Theory of Mind uses computational theories of psychological states that only concern with the formal properties of the objects the state relate to.
 We use semantically evaluable objects with the computations of mental processes.
 Computational theory of mind proponents disagree on how personal-level representations (thoughts) and process (inferences) in the brain are realized.
 Classical Architecture proponents (classicists) such as Turing, Fodor, Pylyshyn,